Ectopic pregnancies are life-threatening to the mother and cannot lead to live birth

 An ectopic pregnancy, or pregnancy that implants in the fallopian tube, is dangerous and life-threatening to the mother.
 Because the tube is not large enough to accommodate the growing fetus, it will eventually rupture and cause internal bleeding.
 It is important to notify your obstetrician-gynecologist and Fertility Answers as soon as you have a positive pregnancy test.
 A tubal pregnancy cannot lead to live birth and must be interrupted and treated.
 Following the recommended early pregnancy monitoring protocol is the best way to prevent the risk of tubal rupture.

-The greatest risk factor of an ectopic pregnancy is a prior ectopic pregnancy.
+The greatest risk factor of a tubal pregnancy is a prior one.
 The recurrence rate is 15% after the first ectopic and 30% after the second.
 Any disruption of the normal architecture of the Fallopian tubes can be a risk factor for ectopic pregnancy.
-Previous surgery on the Fallopian tubes such as tubal ligation or reconstructive procedures, can lead to scarring and disruption of the normal anatomy of the tubes and increases the risk of an ectopic pregnancy.
-Likewise, pelvic infections, congenital abnormalities, endometriosis, fibroid tumors or pelvic scar tissue can narrow the Fallopian tubes and disrupt egg transportation, thereby increasing the chances of an ectopic pregnancy.
+Previous surgery on the Fallopian tubes such as tubal ligation or reconstructive procedures, can lead to scarring and disruption of the normal anatomy of the tubes and increases the risk of an ectopic.
+Likewise, pelvic infections, congenital abnormalities, endometriosis, fibroid tumors or pelvic scar tissue can narrow the Fallopian tubes and disrupt egg transportation, thereby increasing the chances.

 What are the Symptoms of an Ectopic Pregnancy?

-The classic symptoms of ectopic pregnancy include abdominal pain, the absence of menstrual periods (amenorrhea), and vaginal bleeding.
+The classic symptoms of an ectopic include abdominal pain, the absence of menstrual periods (amenorrhea), and vaginal bleeding.

 How is an Ectopic Pregnancy Diagnosed?